PaulLundgren/Project-Run/README.md

 Controls:

-ESC: Pause Menu
+ESC: Pause Menu and Shop Menu in game

-P: Shop Menu

 A and D: for left and right movement respectivly

+S: To go down faster

 SPACE: To jump